Loke Yew

-Loke Yew CMG (陆佑 (陸佑, Lio̍k Iū, Luk6 Jau6, Lù Yòu); 1845–1917), born Wong Loke Yew was a Malayan business magnate of Cantonese descent.
+Loke Yew CMG (陆佑 (陸佑, Lio̍k Iū, Luk6 Jau6, Lù Yòu); 1845–1917), born Wong Loke Yew, was a Malayan business magnate of Cantonese descent.
 During his lifetime, he played a significant role in the development of Kuala Lumpur and was also one of the founding fathers of Victoria Institution in Kuala Lumpur.

 Early life

-Loke was born of humble parentage in Dongjiang village, Heshan district, Guangdong province, China, in 1845.
+Loke was born of humble parentage in Dongjiang village, Heshan, Guangdong, China, in 1845.
 He was the only son in a family of four children, and spent his childhood working as a farm hand before he decided to set sail to Malaya to seek his fortune.
 He was only 13 years old then.
 The young Wong dropped his surname Wong upon arriving in Singapore, and changed his middle name to 陸(Lù) and adopted it as his surname as he thought the new name sounded more auspicious.
 His relatives recommended him for his first job at Kwong Man General Store, a provision shop in Market Street and earned $20 a month.
 The young Loke scrimped and managed to save $99 after 4 years of hard work.
 With the money, he started his own provision store called Tong Hing Loong.
-His business gradually grew and Loke left his staff, Cheong Yoke Choy, in charge of the store while he travelled to northern Malaya, particularly Perak to explore the tin mining business.
+His business gradually grew and Loke left his staff and nephew, Cheong Yoke Choy, in charge of the store while he travelled to northern Malaya, particularly Perak to explore the tin mining business.

 Businesses

 The ambitious young man took great risks in his new venture in Perak, and lost nearly $60,000 in his first four years.
 But he persisted in keeping the business going until he found a rich tin deposit in Kelian Bahru in Perak.
 His tin-mining business suddenly took an upswing, and Loke then went on to acquire and own many more tin mines, and rubber and coconut plantations in Perak.
 He also ventured into supplying provisions to British troops during the Perak War, running a pawnbroking business, and even obtained monopoly for liquor sales, gambling licences and other privileges from the colonial government.

 Loke's other assets included several hundred hectares of land, real estate and properties in both Singapore, Malaya, Hong Kong and China.
 Loke Yew was the largest shareholder in Pahang Motor Car Service, owned shares in the Raub Straits Trading Company, Straits Steamship and Federal Engineers, partly owned Burmah Rice Mill, made investments in properties all over Singapore and Malaya.
-He played a leading role along with his grand-nephews (grandsons of one of his sisters) named Cheong Yoke Choy and Cheong Yoke Choong in establishing Kwong Yik Bank, which opened in July 1915.
+He played a leading role along with his nephews (sons of one of his sisters) named Cheong Yoke Choy and Cheong Yoke Choong in establishing Kwong Yik Bank, which opened in July 1915.

 Loke also went into partnership with Thamboosamy Pillai in managing the New Tin Mining Company in Rawang.
 They were the first to use electric pumps for mining in Malaya.

 In 1936, his son, Loke Wan Tho, along with his fourth wife, Lim Cheng Kim established Associated Theatres Ltd—later renamed Cathay Organisation.
 In 1939 the Loke conglomerate built Singapore's first skyscraper, the Cathay Building.